gpufit/Gpufit/docs/customization.rst

 coordinates, must be implemented.

-Additionally, a new model ID must be defined and included in the list of available model IDs, and the number of model parameters must be specified as well.
+Additionally, a new model ID must be defined and included in the list of available model IDs, and the number of model parameters and dimensions must be specified as well.

 Detailed step by step instructions for adding a model function are given below.

 1. Define an additional model ID in file gpufit.h_
-2. Implement a CUDA device function within a newly created .cuh file according to the following template.
+2. Implement a CUDA device function within a newly created .cuh file in folder Gpufit/Gpufit/models according to the following template.

 .. code-block:: cuda